Chase Freedom Unlimited® Review

 Chase Freedom Unlimited: Details and benefits

 The Chase Freedom Unlimited follows the example of other flat-rate rewards cards by doling out a flat 1.5 percent back for each dollar you spend.
-You’ll never have to worry about rotating categories or earning caps.
+You’ll never have to worry about rewards categories that rotate every three months.
 This card also exists within the Chase Ultimate Rewards universe, which means you can access insanely flexible redemption options and you have the potential to pool points in one account for even better options.

 Earning unlimited cash back

-To make sure we’re clear, the Chase Freedom Unlimited doesn’t offer any specific bonus categories throughout the year.
-Instead, you’ll earn a flat 1.5 percent back for each dollar you spend, with no earning cap, and remember that’s on top of the $150 in bonus cash you’ll earn when you sign up and spend $500 on your card within three months of account opening.
+You’ll earn a flat 1.5 percent back for each dollar you spend, with no earning cap, and remember that’s on top of the $200 in bonus cash you’ll earn when you sign up and spend $500 on your card within three months of account opening.

-Also be aware that, through March of 2022, all Chase credit cards, including the Chase Freedom Unlimited, will earn 5 percent cash back on Lyft rides (3.5 percent cash back in addition to the normal rewards rate).
+Also be aware that, through March of 2022, the Chase Freedom Unlimited, will earn 5 percent cash back on Lyft rides (3.5 percent cash back in addition to the normal rewards rate).
 If you use ridesharing apps quite often and spend a lot of money with them each month, this special earning rate could help you rack up cash back even faster.

 Redeeming cash back